Polygyny: Incidence

-Historically, polygyny was partly accepted in ancient Hebrew society, in classical China, and in sporadic traditional Native American, African and Polynesian cultures.
+Polygyny was accepted in ancient Hebrew society, in classical China, and in some traditional Native American, African and Polynesian cultures.
 In the Indian subcontinent, it was known to have been practiced during ancient times.
-It was accepted in Ancient Greece, until the Roman Empire and the Roman Catholic Church.
+It was accepted in Ancient Greece, until the Roman Empire and the Catholic Church.

 In North America, polygyny is practiced by some Mormon sects, such as the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS Church).

 Polygyny is more common in societies that have the custom of bride price.

-Some studies of mitochondrial DNA have shown that the there have been more mothers than fathers in the genetic record of the human species.
-Meaning that the proportion of females that have reproduced in each generation has generally been greater than the proportion of men that reproduced.
+Some studies of mitochondrial DNA have shown that there have been more mothers than fathers in the genetic record of the human species, meaning that the proportion of females that have reproduced in each generation has generally been greater than the proportion of men that reproduced.
 The authors of one 2014 study attributed these findings to widespread polygyny.